marvin-hansen/bazel_rust_cross_llvm/README.md

 ## Cross compilation

-The actual cross compilation is handled using the platform_transition_binary from the Aspect rule.
+The actual cross compilation is handled by the platform_transition_binary from the Aspect rule.
 For example, when targeting linux on Arm, you would add the following to your BUILD file:

 ```